Tunis Entry Requirements

 Prohibited Items

-- Counterfeit currency and goods - illegal
+- Counterfeit currency or goods, immediate confiscation and fines

 Restricted Items